Camping as a sustainable form of travel

 LUKAS IMHOF

-Camping: The sustainable form of travel
+Camping: the sustainable form of travel

-How many travelers are truly sustainable?
+How many travelers are really sustainable?

-This question can easily be divided into three categories: those who do, those who don't, and those who would like to.
+This question can easily be divided into three categories: those who do, those who don't and those who would like to:

 87% of respondents would like to travel more sustainably